krancce/Daily-practice/README.md

-### This repository includes solutions of the interview questions (FaceBook mainly) that I have done.
+### This repository includes my solutions of the interview questions (FaceBook mainly).

 | Questions | Difficulty | Solution | Tag |
 |-----------| -------- | ----------|-----------|